complexdatacollective/documentation.networkcanvas.com/_reference/developer-contribution-guide.md

 ---
-title: Contributing Code and Funded Collaboration
+title: Contributing Code and Entering Into a Funded Collaboration
 wip: true
 ---
 ## Contributing Code